DevCycleHQ/AI-Prompts-And-Rules/install-prompts/dotnet.md

 If you encounter issues:

 1. Check the official documentation
 2. Review the troubleshooting section above
+3. Check application logs and Event Viewer

-3. Contact DevCycle support through the dashboard
+4. Contact DevCycle support through the dashboard

-4. Check the GitHub repository for known issues
+5. Check the GitHub repository for known issues